mindspore-ai/docs/docs/mindspore/source_en/design/auto_gradient.md

 Based on chain rule, we define gradient function `bprop: dout->(df, dinputs)` for every functions (including operators and graph).
 Here, `df` means gradients with respect to free variables (variables defined outside the function) and `dinputs` is gradients to function inputs.
 Then we use total derivative rule to accumulate `(df, dinputs)` to correspond variables.

-MindSporeIR has developed the formulas for branching, loops and closures.
+MindIR has developed the formulas for branching, loops and closures.
 So if we define the gradient rules correctly, we can get the correct gradient.

 Define operator K, backward mode AD can be represented as: